nasa/cumulus/docs/configuration/data-management-types.md

 hide_title: false
 ---

-## What Is A Cumulus Data Management Type
+## What Are The Cumulus Data Management Types

 * `Collections`: Collections are logical sets of data objects of the same data type and version.
 They provide contextual information used by Cumulus ingest.
 * `Granules`: Granules are the smallest aggregation of data that can be independently managed.
 They are always associated with a collection, which is a grouping of granules.